Elbert L. Ford

 Major General Elbert Louis Ford (December 2, 1892 – February 25, 1990) was a career officer in the United States Army and served as the 18th Chief of Ordnance for the U.S. Army Ordnance Corps.

 Early life

 Elbert Louis Ford was born in Milford, Connecticut, one of nine children.
-He briefly went in to farming, but was later admitted to United States Military Academy at West Point, New York and graduated 39th in a class of 139 Cadets on April 20, 1917, exactly two weeks after the American entry into World War I. Among his fellow graduates included Matthew Ridgway, J. Lawton Collins, Mark W. Clark, Ernest N. Harmon, William W. Eagles, Norman Cota and William Kelly Harrison Jr. All of these men would eventually become future general officers, as would Ford himself.
+He briefly went in to farming, but was later admitted to United States Military Academy at West Point, New York.
+While at West Point, he played during the 1914–15 Army Cadets men's ice hockey season, 1915–16 Army Cadets men's ice hockey season, 1916–17 Army Cadets men's ice hockey season.
+He also played on the 1915 football team with Dwight D. Eisenhower.
+Ford graduated 39th in a class of 139 Cadets on April 20, 1917, exactly two weeks after the American entry into World War I. Among his fellow graduates included Matthew Ridgway, J. Lawton Collins, Mark W. Clark, Ernest N. Harmon, William W. Eagles, Norman Cota and William Kelly Harrison Jr. All of these men would eventually become future general officers, as would Ford himself.